uidaholib/spec-docs/content/practices-procedures/accession-processing.md

 {% capture text %}
 1. Determine the priority of processing the collection and the level of access needed.
 2. Identify the scope and level of collection description.
 3. Review descriptive and arrangement needs of collection for patron discovery.
+Like analog collections, there may be a need for archivists to adjust organization and arrangement.
+- No intervention (original order retained)
+- Minimal intervention (original order retained; duplicate files donated overtime removed)
+- Intervention (original order not retained; re-organized following consultation with donor)
+- Post-ingest intervention (ingested into repository in original order; intellectual reorganization taken to all subsequent material to be integrated into single system of arrangement)
 {% endcapture %}
 {% include card.html header="Formulate a processing plan:" text=text %}